1. What is H2B visa?

 14. Can I extend my stay on H-2B visa?

-Yes, you may apply for Extension of Stay on H-2B visa.
-The employer may apply for re-certification for an additional two years with one year extensions, but on each new application, the employer must justify the reason for the H-2B extension request.
-You may also extend by changing to a new employer who had completed the temporary labor certification.
+Yes, the employer may apply for an Extension of Stay of the H-2B visa.
+The employer may apply for re-certification for an additional two years with one-year extensions, but on each new application, the employer must justify the reason for the H-2B extension request.
+You may also extend by changing to a new employer who has completed the temporary labor certification process

 Yes, you may apply for change of status on H-2B visa.
-If you are changing the job or employer (like H-2B to H-2A), have your new employer file Form I-129, Petition for Nonimmigrant Worker at the USCIS Regional Service Center with jurisdiction over your residence.
+If you are changing the job or employer (like H-2B to H-2A), have your new employer file Form I-129, Petition for Nonimmigrant Worker with USCIS.

 Note: H-2B certification is issued to the employer, not the worker, is not transferable from one employer to another or from one worker to another.
 Certification is issued only for a specific job opportunity, for a specific number of workers, and for a specific employment period.

-Yes, you may bring your dependents while on H-2B visa.
-Your spouse and unmarried children are entitled to an H-4 visa and they may stay as long as you have a valid H-2B status.
+Yes, you may bring your dependents on H-4 visas.
+Your spouse and unmarried children under 21 are entitled to H-4 status as long as you maintain valid H-2B status.

 There are no travel restrictions on H-2B visa.
 You may travel as many times as required before the expiry of your H-2B status.
 The USCIS also does not impose any time limit on your stay abroad.